 The manuscript must have separate documents for:

 Microsoft Word 97-2013 or higher document file must be used to submit a manuscript.
 The text must be double spaced with 1" margins and justified to the left-hand margin.
-Avoid using "styles" or document templates.
+Refer the "styles" or document templates.
 The "Normal" Word format is recommended.
-(Arial 12 point text is preferred.)
-Please number all pages.
+(Arial 12-point text is preferred) Please number all the pages.

 A cover letter is a letter addressed to the Editor-in-Chief of the journal stating why the journal should consider your article for publication.

-Name and affiliation: Full name of each author (first name, middle initial and last name) followed by each author’s highest academic degree(s) and designation.
+Full name of each author (first name, middle initial and last name) followed by each author’s highest academic degree(s) and designation.
 Name of department(s) and institution(s) along with complete address such as city, state and country with which each author is affiliated and to which work should be attributed.
 ORCID should be included.
 The name of the corresponding author should be clearly mentioned.
 The authorship sequence must be determined by the authors before the submission.
 For any changes in the authorship or authorship order after the first revision submission, see Authorship Section

 |Primary Research||Literature Reviews||Case Reports||Clinical Techniques|

 A list of three to ten keywords contained in the article must be listed below the abstract.
 A minimum of three and maximum ten keywords are required, and they should contain the type of research such as systematic review, randomized clinical trial, cohort study, case-control study, laboratory research, case report.
-Selecting the keywords is important because they will be used to search for your article on PubMed and other Internet resources.
+Selecting the keywords is important because they will be used to search for the article on PubMed and other Internet resources.
 MeSH (Medical Subject Headings) is the NLM controlled vocabulary thesaurus used for indexing articles for PubMed.
 Authors are encouraged to use keywords from MeSH database (https://www.ncbi.nlm.nih.gov/mesh/).